fshowalter/movielog/reviews/0066-hack-o-lantern-1988.md

 venue_notes: 1080p
 ---

 So-bad-it's-good shlock sees Hy Pyke masterminding a satanic cult in rural California.
 He's out to initiate his incestuous son on Halloween night.
-Bad acting and specious plotting are buoyed by '80s fashions, nice location photography, and Pyke's grand-camp performance.
+'80s fashions, nice location photography, and Pyke's grand-camp performance buoy the wooden acting and specious plotting.
 Not for everyone, but lots of fun.